aspose-words/Aspose.Words-Documentation/en/java/getting-started/why-aspose-words/aspose-words-or-apache-poi/_index.md

 {{% alert color="primary" %}}

 The project uses the evaluation version of Aspose.Words.
 When you are happy with your evaluation, you can purchase a license from the [Aspose website](https://purchase.aspose.com/buy).
 To remove the evaluation message and feature limitations, you must apply a product license.
 After purchasing the product, you will receive a license file.
-Please follow the instructions in the ["Licensing and Subscription"](/words/java/licensing/) article to do this.
+Please follow the instructions in the [Licensing and Subscription](/words/java/licensing/) article to do this.

 {{% /alert %}}